The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 For an $H$ as above, we have a characteristic closed subgroup $H_\sm\inj H$ such that $H_\sm$ is a torus and $H/H_\sm$ is finite.
 Indeed, the Cartier dual of $H$ is an \'etale sheaf of abelian groups and its torsion is a characteristic subgroup.
 It follows that $G/H_\sm$ is quasi-finite and separated and that $G$ is quasi-affine.

 It remains to prove that $H_\sm$ is characteristic and independent on the choice of $H$ so that it glues to a characteristic subgroup $G^0_\sm$.
 This can be checked after base change to henselian local schemes.
-If $(S,s)$ is henselian, then $G^0\subseteq H$ and since these are group schemes of multiplicative type of the same dimension, it follows that $G^0_\sm=H_\sm$.
-Since any automorphism of $G$ leaves $G^0$ fixed, any automorphism leaves $G^0_\sm$ fixed as well.
+If $(S,s)$ is henselian, then $G^0_\loc\subseteq H$ and since these are group schemes of multiplicative type of the same dimension, it follows that $(G^0_\loc)_\sm=H_\sm$.
+This shows that $H_\sm$ is independent on the choice of $H$.
+Since any automorphism of $G$ leaves $G^0_\loc$ fixed, any automorphism leaves $(G^0_\loc)_\sm$ fixed as well.
+This shows that $H_\sm$ is characteristic.

 If $S$ has equal characteristic, then $H$ is an open and closed subgroup with connected fibers, hence clearly unique. \end{proof}